Warning: Anti-abortion centers harm pregnant Floridians.

 “Florida women describe being harassed, bullied, and given blatantly false information at fake clinics.
 These fake clinics undermine the trust at the foundation of the patient-provider relationship by posing as health care providers and peddling inaccurate medical information.” – Dr. Nicole Fanarjian, OB/GYN

 When a woman has decided to have an abortion, she should have support and respect, and her experience should be without shame or pressure.
 Unfortunately, anti-abortion fake clinics create the exact opposite experience for women as they exist to talk women out of abortions.
 Fueled by a staunch anti-abortion agenda, they use free pregnancy tests and ultrasounds for persuasion instead of medical diagnosis.
-Numbering nearly 200 in Florida alone, fake clinics have become the local organizing force for the anti-abortion movement.
+Fake clinics have become the local organizing force for the anti-abortion movement.
 Find a list of Florida “crisis pregnancy centers” here.

 Anti-abortion pregnancy centers purport to offer pregnancy-related health care and medical services, but fail to provide comprehensive, evidence-based medical care.
 Using lies and manipulative practices, they work to shame women out of getting reproductive care – particularly birth control and abortion: